Your Cart

 Homemade chocolate protein bar recipe

-This homemade protein bar with chocolate accomplishes all of that through great ingredients that happen to blend extremely well together.
-They're led by Multi Collagen Protein Chocolate, one of our most popular protein powders that offers joint, skin, hair and gut benefits.
+This homemade protein bar — that doubles as a DIY sports or energy bar — with chocolate accomplishes all of that through great ingredients that happen to blend extremely well together.
+The key ingredient is Multi Collagen Protein Chocolate, one of Ancient Nutrition's most popular protein powders that offers joint, skin, hair and gut benefits.

-The nutrition facts for these homemade chocolate protein bars are ideal for a snack: 204 calories per bar, with 15 grams of carbohydrates, 14 grams of fat and 8 grams of protein.
+The nutrition facts for these homemade chocolate protein bars are ideal for a snack: 204 calories per bar, with 15 grams of carbohydrates, 14 grams of fat and 8 grams of protein (more if you use whey).

 Homemade chocolate protein bars ingredients